Mayor (4-year term) City Council Member Mayor Pro Tem

 - Three new fire stations constructed (*remodel of Station No. 1).

-- Vista Sports Park built for youth and adult sports field programs.
+- Vista Sports Park built for youth and adult sports field programs and two new skate parks.

 - State of the Art Moonlight Amphitheatre constructed.